 Port Authority money will go toward building new supporting infrastructure around Delta’s terminals, like ramps, an electrical substation and connecting roadways.

 The new West Parking Garage opened in February 2018.
-The seven-level garage offers 3,100 public parking spaces and will connect with Terminal B when the facility opens.
+The seven-level garage offers 3,100 public parking spaces and connects with the Central Terminal Building.
 In conjunction with the garage's opening, LaGuardia Airport launched a website where travelers can pre-book discounted parking that guarantees a spot ahead of time.

 Six airlines at LaGuardia shifted to new terminal locations in December 2017, as part of the ongoing construction project, the Port Authority said.
 The relocations include: